 6.3.3 OTHER GOVERNMENT FUNDING

-The National Departments of Public Works co-funds through EPWP programme and DEA funds through Youth Jobs in Waste.
-Some funding of the landfill site is via MIG.
+The National Departments of Public Works co-funds through EPWP programme and DFFE funds through Clean and Green project and Youth Empowerment and Development (YED).
+Some funding of the waste disposal facilities landfill site is via MIG.